Solar Panel Essentials: From Sunlight to Power Production

 Solar Panels are Connected in Strings

 We usually connect solar panels in strings.
 A string is a group of connected panels.
-There are valuable benefits to in strings, such as:
+There are valuable benefits to wiring solar panels in strings, such as:

 • increased voltage or current, based on the connection type